lennyomg/Spotify-PowerShell/README.md

 ### Build

 `Build.ps1` compiles all commands into one PSM1 file, and updates module metadata.
+The associated wiki repository contains a script to update wiki pages based on built-in comments and module metadata.

 ### Docs